ibm-cloud-docs/virtualization/activate-xenserver-free-license.md

 5. After the system connects, a dialog box appears.
 This dialog box alerts you that your license expires in 30 days.
 If the dialog box does not appear, from the drop-down menu, go to **Tools > License Manager...**.

 6. Check your server and click **Activate...**.
 A browser opens and goes to the Citrix registration site.
 Complete the form and submit it.
 Check your inbox for an email from Citrix.
-This email contains your license key as an attachment.
+This email has your license key as an attachment.

 7. After you receive the email, save the attached license key file locally.